writer – speaker – advocate

 Misogynistic ads and the oxygen of publicity

-Melinda Tankard Reist, News of Note Add comments
+Melinda Tankard Reist, News Add comments

 In a week in which I was described as everything from ugly, to jealous, to Hitler (I’m sure Nazi is just around the corner), and in which my fellow activists were also attacked for our campaign against the Lingerie Football League, some words of wisdom from the Women’s Media Center.
 Couldn’t have put it better myself.